 Experimenting with the IEAP actuators with carbon electrodes, we have noticed that similarly to the water-containing IPMC, virtually all of them exhibit back-relaxation, at least to some extent.
 It appears that by means of their transient spatial actuation and transient moment of force, the long-term behavior of all IEAP actuators is just similar.
 The back-relaxation is present regardless of the absence of the fluent liquid, and regardless of the membrane or electrode material.

-The bending-relaxing behavior of the IEAP actuators resembles viscoelasticity, but seems working partly conforming, partly contra to the electrical excitation.
-For this behavior the constitutive models of viscoelasticity, consisting of linear combinations of springs and dampers, are inappropriate.
+The bending-relaxing behavior of IEAP actuators resembles viscoelasticity, but seems working partly conforming, partly contra to the electrical excitation.
+For this behavior, the constitutive models of viscoelasticity, consisting of linear combinations of springs and dampers, are inappropriate.
 There exist numerous models describing the material’s response in different loading conditions, e.g. Maxwell model, Kelvin-Voigt model, or combinations of both of them.
 [XX] All the models describe only the response of the material to the external load.
 Alas, neither of them involves any element causing the actual behavior of the IEAP actuators – lapsing against the load.
 The cause of this failure is the concept of the so-called canonic models of viscoelasticity [XX], where the load is external, and is applied to the whole system.

-The objective of the current paper is describing the time-dependent correspondence between the transient input voltage and the shape of the IEAP actuators, taking into account also the back-relaxation.
-We ground to the scalable distributed model of IPMC, presented in [DM], and extend it to different IEAP materials.
+The objective of the current paper is to describe the time-dependent correspondence between the transient input voltage and the shape of the IEAP actuators, taking into account the back-relaxation.
+We ground to the scalable distributed model of IPMC, presented in [5], and extend it to different IEAP materials.
 This approach describes the commonly uneven propagation of voltage along the IEAP material, and associates the voltage and charge carried over with the uneven flexure of the actuator.
-The experiments described in [DM] assume that the charge-flexure relation is simply linear, and leave off just when the phenomenon of back-relaxation becomes noticeable.
-The current paper associates our novel model of viscoelasticity with [DM].
+The experiments described in [5] assume that the charge-flexure relation is simply linear, and leave off just before the phenomenon of back-relaxation becomes noticeable.
+The current paper associates our novel model of viscoelasticity with [5].
 The resulting electromechanical model of IEAP allows describing the shape or blocking force of the actuators over a long time.
-Its transient input signal is not limited in any way, due to the accordance to the Boltzmann superposition principle – each loading step makes independent contribution to the total loading history [ISBN: 1569903484].
+Its transient input signal is not limited in any way, due to the accordance to the Boltzmann superposition principle – each loading step makes independent contribution to the total loading history [6].

 This paper is organized as follows: Firstly, in Section 2 we show that the innovatory approach to an assembly of springs and dampers will result with PDE-s describing the truthful bending of the actuators forwards and backwards under a constant exciter.
 In Section 3 we demonstrate the capabilities of the proposed model of viscoelasticity with the response of a lumped model of a fictional IPMC.
 The thorough characterization of the mechanics of IEAP actuators given in Section 4 is inevitable for understanding the distributed electromechanical model introduced in Section 5.
-The verification of the model with the examples of three completely different IEAP materials is presented in Section 6.
+The verification of the model along with the examples of three completely different IEAP materials is presented in Section 6.
 The discussion in Section 7 disputes about the further improvements of this representation.

 2. The model of viscoelasticity with internal strain.